ammarcsj/ecoli_survival_scoring/README.md

 pip install jupyter
 ```

 After this, the Jupyter notebooks can be executed.
-In case you are new to Jupyter Notebooks, see for example [this tutorial](https://realpython.com/jupyter-notebook-introduction/) for details.
+In case you are new to Jupyter Notebooks, see for example [this tutorial](https://realpython.com/jupyter-notebook-introduction/).